Chalarangelo/30-seconds-of-code/README.md

 Returns all indices of `val` in an array.
 If `val` never occurs, returns `[]`.

-Use `Array.reduce()` to loop over elements and store indices for matching elements.
+Use `Array.prototype.reduce()` to loop over elements and store indices for matching elements.
 Return the array of indices.

 ```js